aws-samples/enterprise-search-with-amazon-kendra-workshop/Part 2 - Adding a FAQ.md

 ![](https://github.com/aws-samples/enterprise-search-with-amazon-kendra-workshop/blob/master/images/Screen%20Shot%202020-02-20%20at%205.58.48%20PM.png)

-In the IAM role field, we will re-use the role from our S3 data source since it already has the correct permissions.
-Select the "AmazonKendra-demo-s3-datasource-role" item.
+In the IAM role field, we will create a new role for our FAQ.
+Select "Create a new role".

+Under Role name, type "SagemakerFAQ-Role"

 ![](https://github.com/aws-samples/enterprise-search-with-amazon-kendra-workshop/blob/master/images/Screen%20Shot%202020-02-20%20at%206.00.45%20PM.png)